-- additional scrutiny during the conformity assessment procedure for high risk medical devices; - strengthening of the clinical data requirements related to medical devices; - strengthening of the designation and monitoring processes governing notified bodies; - the obligation for manufacturers and authorized representative to have a person responsible for regulatory compliance continuously at their disposal; - authorized representatives would be held legally responsible and liable for defective products placed on the EU market; - increased traceability of medical devices following the introduction of a Unique Device Identification ("UDI"), system; - new rules governing the reprocessing of medical devices; and - increased transparency with the establishment of European database on medical devices ("EUDAMED") III as information from several databases concerning economic operators, CE Certificates of Conformity, conformity assessment, clinical investigations, the UDI system, adverse event reporting and market surveillance would be available to the public.
+- · additional scrutiny during the conformity assessment procedure for high risk medical devices; - · strengthening of the clinical data requirements related to medical devices; - strengthening of the designation and monitoring processes governing notified bodies;

+- the obligation for manufacturers and authorized representative to have a person responsible for regulatory compliance continuously at their disposal; - authorized representatives held legally responsible and liable for defective products placed on the EU market; - · increased traceability of medical devices following the introduction of a Unique Device Identification ("UDI"), system; - · new rules governing the reprocessing of medical devices; and - increased transparency with the establishment of European database on medical devices ("EUDAMED") III as information from several databases concerning economic operators, CE Certificates of Conformity, conformity assessment, clinical investigations, the UDI system, adverse event reporting and market surveillance would be available to the public.

-The Medical Device Regulation substantially augments the provisions of the Medical Device Directive governing clinical investigations of medical devices.
+The Medical Device Regulation also substantially impacts clinical investigations of medical devices.
 Among other things, it imposes specific obligations concerning incapacitated subjects, minors, pregnant or breastfeeding women and clinical investigations in emergency situations.
 In addition to detailed provisions concerning the authorization and conduct of clinical investigations, the Regulation imposes on non-EU sponsors a responsibility to appoint a legal representative established in the EU and an obligation on EU Member States to ensure that systems for compensation for any damage suffered by a subject resulting from participation in a clinical investigation conducted on their territory are in place and places on sponsors and investigators the obligation to ensure they make use of these systems.

-Transition from the regulation of our products under the current Medical Device Directive, and implementing legislation in each EU Member State, to regulation under the Medical Devices Regulation may require a substantial transition effort by us.
+Transition from the regulation of our products under the Medical Device Directive, and implementing legislation in each EU Member State, to regulation under the Medical Devices Regulation has required and will continue to require a substantial transition effort by us.
 In addition, detail as to how certain aspects of the Medical Devices Regulation will be applied remains unclear.
 Failure to update our quality system and regulatory documentation could delay our transition to compliance with the Medical Devices Regulation and delay or prevent us from obtaining new CE Certificates of Conformity under the Regulation.
-Transition from compliance with the Medical Device Directive to the Medical Devices Regulation could result in disruption to our business in the EEA which could adversely affect our business, results of operation and financial condition.
-In addition, any changes to the membership of the European Union, such as the departure of the United Kingdom from the EU, may impact the regulatory requirements for the impacted countries and impair our business operations and our ability to market products in such countries.
+Transition from compliance with the Medical Device Directive to the Medical Devices Regulation to our business in the EEA which could adversely affect our business, results of operation and financial condition.